mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \pi(x) \rightarrow a
 $$

 What this expression gestures at is very simple.
 A policy $\pi$ is a function which accepts a state $x$ and yields an action $a$.
 You can think of the state as the policy's observation of its environment.
-This could take many different forms, such as the position of objects in a game, sensor measurements from a robot, etc. Similarly, the action can take many forms too, such as joystick inputs for a game or motor commands for a robot.
+This could take many different forms, such as the position of objects in a game, sensor measurements from a robot or something else entirely.
+Similarly, the action can take many forms too, such as joystick inputs for a game or motor commands for a robot.

-Theoretically, the nature of the state and action could be anything, but in practice they are usually numerical - [scalars](https://en.wikipedia.org/wiki/Scalar_(mathematics\)), [vectors](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics\)) and [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics\)) are all common.
+Irrespective of their nature, states and actions in practice are usually numerical - [scalars](https://en.wikipedia.org/wiki/Scalar_(mathematics\)), [vectors](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics\)) and [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics\)) are all commonly seen in the wild.

 #### A Policy's Output